Q.E.D. (manga): Main characters

-Sou is a highly intelligent but introverted detective who prefers to avoid active investigations unless prompted by his frequent partner, Kana Mizuhara.
+A highly intelligent but introverted detective who prefers to avoid active investigations unless prompted by his frequent partner, Kana Mizuhara.
 Initially introduced after Kana rescues him from an altercation at an arcade, he assists her father in solving a murder, leading to their ongoing collaboration.
 Despite Kana's insistence they are not dating, they are often seen together.
 Sou graduated from Massachusetts Institute of Technology, but abandoned further studies for unexplained reasons, later enrolling at Kana's high school.
 Though brilliant, he exhibits childlike fascination with simple phenomena, hinting at an unconventional upbringing.
 While Kana often reacts violently to his teasing, he remains protective of her.
 Sou is multilingual, wealthy, and knowledgeable in fields like archaeology and biology.
 His younger sister, Yuu, shares his linguistic talent but is absentminded.